Cerebellum-Network/Freeport-Smart-Contracts/docs/polygon/FiatGateway.md

-#### `buyFromUsd(uint256 penniesReceived, address buyer, address seller, uint256 nftId, uint256 nftPrice, uint256 nonce)` (public)
+#### `buyCereFromUsd(uint256 penniesReceived, address buyer, uint256 nonce) → uint256` (public)

-Execute a buy of an NFT based on a fiat payment.
+Obtain CERE based on a fiat payment.

+The amount of fiat is recorded, and exchanged for an amount of CERE.

 Only the gateway with PAYMENT_SERVICE role can report successful payments.

-The amount of fiat is recorded, and exchanged for an amount of Davinci currency.
+#### `buyNftFromUsd(uint256 penniesReceived, address buyer, address seller, uint256 nftId, uint256 nftPrice, uint256 nonce)` (public)

+Obtain CERE and buy an NFT based on a fiat payment.

+CERE tokens are obtained in the same way as buyCereFromUsd.

-The currency is used to buy an NFT in the same transaction.
+Then, the tokens are used to buy an NFT in the same transaction.
 The NFT must be available for sale from the seller in SimpleExchange.

+Only the gateway with PAYMENT_SERVICE role can report successful payments.